 What is Sonos Trueplay?

-How does Trueplay work?
+How does Sonos Trueplay work?

-The whole process of calibrating a speaker takes three minutes, and involves walking around the room the speaker is in and gently waving the iOS device up and down from your head to waist while tones across the frequency range are played from the speaker.
+The process of calibrating a speaker takes three minutes, and involves walking around the room the speaker is in and gently waving the iOS device up and down from your head to the waist while tones across the frequency range are played from the speaker.

 Your iOS device will pick up these tones and detect how they sound being bounced and reflected off surfaces in the room.
-This helps Trueplay understand the set-up of the room in relation to the speaker’s position and compares it the optimal sound the speaker would produce.
-With these measurements it can make the appropriate adjustments to fine-tune the speaker’s sound.
+This helps Trueplay understand the set-up of the room in relation to the speaker’s position and compares it to the optimal sound the speaker would produce.
+With these measurements, it can make the appropriate adjustments to fine-tune the speaker’s sound.

 It needs a quiet room to work, so try to avoid bumping into things or making noise with your feet (or footwear).
 Sonos also suggests covering as much area as possible, and if you’re listening in a smaller room you should focus on the area where you’ll be listening to the speaker the most.

 It’s important to note that the Sonos Era 100 and Sonos Era 300 support the new Quick Tune Trueplay feature, a new variant of Trueplay which does have Android support.
 These are the only Sonos speakers with this feature, and therefore are the only Sonos speakers that have support for Trueplay via Android.
 For this process, users simply need to tap the speaker to begin the process, and the speaker’s onboard microphones will assess and measure the acoustics of the room and calibrate the speaker.